Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 Non-Destructive Testing Engineer Apprenticeship

-This Non Destructive Testing (NDT) apprenticeship is now available with two degree options, either as a BEng (Hons) or as a BSc (Hons) designed to suit your individual work and personal requirements.
-Both pathways will help you to develop your knowledge and expertise in many aspects of materials and manufacturing, basic and advanced NDT methods and industry practice.
-The course has been delivered in collaboration with the British Institute for Non-Destructive Testing (BINDT).
+The Non Destructive Testing (NDT) apprenticeship is now available with two delivery options designed to suit your individual work and personal requirements, leading to either a BEng (Hons) or a BSc (Hons).
+Both pathways follow the Level 6 NDT Engineer standard and will help you to develop your knowledge and expertise in many aspects of materials and manufacturing, basic and advanced NDT methods and industry practice.
+The course has been developed in collaboration with the British Institute for Non-Destructive Testing (BINDT).

 Apprenticeship Details